wir3z/hubitat/owntracks-hubitat/README.md

 - Last Location Fix
 	- Date/time for the last location fix from a member.
 If the member hasn't updated it's location after the set number of hours, it is displayed in red, with the number of hours since the last fix.
 - The columns indicate the current pending requests for each member.
 If 'Pending' is displayed, that user will get updated on the next location report.
+- If region(s) are pending deletion, a banner will be displayed at the bottom of the table in red.
 # Installation
 ## Mobile App Configuration
 This integration requires the Owntracks app to be installed on your mobile device:  https://owntracks.org/